 Wash Westmoreland at Le Parker Meridien in New York : "My co-writer and late husband Richard Glatzer was really the first one to feel a connection.
 He spoke fluent French and his birthday was the same day as Colette's."
 Photo: Anne-Katrin Titze

-Wash Westmoreland's Colette, co-written with Richard Glatzer (who co-wrote and co-directed Still Alice, The Last Of Robin Hood, and Quinceañera with Wash) and Rebecca Lenkiewicz (co-writer of Sebastián Lelio's Disobedience and Pawel Pawlikowski's Oscar-winner Ida) stars Keira Knightley in the title role, Dominic West as her husband Willy, Fiona Shaw as her mother Sido, Denise Gough as her girlfriend Missy, Eleanor Tomlinson as Georgie Raoul-Duval, Robert Pugh as Colette's father Jules, and Dickie Beau as the mime Wague.
+Wash Westmoreland's Colette, co-written with Richard Glatzer (who co-wrote and co-directed Still Alice, The Last Of Robin Hood, and Quinceañera with Wash) and Rebecca Lenkiewicz (co-writer of Sebastián Lelio's Disobedience and Pawel Pawlikowski's Oscar-winner Ida) stars Keira Knightley in the title role, Dominic West as her husband Willy, Fiona Shaw as her mother Sido, Denise Gough as her lover Missy, Eleanor Tomlinson as Georgie Raoul-Duval, Robert Pugh as Colette's father Jules, and Dickie Beau as the mime Wague.

 Julia Kristeva's trilogy Female Genius: Life, Madness, Words (Hannah Arendt, Melanie Klein, Colette), costume designer Andrea Flesch, a connection between Coco Chanel and Colette, Maurice Chevalier's character in Vincente Minnelli's Gigi, Keira Knightley and the cat, a dog named Life, and the early influence and enthusiasm of Richard Glatzer for Colette all come up in the first episode of my conversation with Wash Westmoreland.